 Fear is an unpleasant reaction we feel when confronted with real danger.
 It is a fight or flight response which makes us prepare to either run away from the danger or stand and fight it.

-A phobia on the other hand is an irrational, excessive and persistent fear of some particular thing or situation which presents little or no real danger.
-The simplest to explain is the direct phobia.
+A phobia, on the other hand, is an irrational, excessive and persistent fear of some particular thing or situation which presents little or no real danger.
+The simplest to explain is a direct phobia.
 It is caused by a frightening event, the emotion from which is held and locked away together with the memory of what happened.
-For example if, as a child you were frightened by a dog, you may become scared of dogs forever after, even if they are friendly.
+For example if, as a child, you were frightened by a dog, you may become scared of dogs forever after, even if they are friendly.
 The memory is locked in and held with the original frightening feelings so that when you see a dog, the fear is brought out automatically.

 Phobias are often caused in childhood.
-Using hypno-analysis we can go back to the initial event that caused the phobia and work on the negative emotions surrounding it.
-Sometimes phobias emerge after a traumatic event or a child may develop a phobia modeling their behaviour on that of a parent.
+Using hypnoanalysis we can go back to the initial event that caused the phobia and work on the negative emotions surrounding it.
+Sometimes phobias emerge after a traumatic event or a child may develop a phobia modelling their behaviour on that of a parent.

 If you have a fear or a phobia that is starting to affect the way you live your life contact Hugh now for an appointment.
 Don’t let fear run your life when you can so easily control it.

 Listed below is a table of possible phobias.